 By Sugar Editor

-The UCSF Philip R. Lee Institute for Health Policy Studies and the UCSF Industry Documents Library are excited to announce the public launching of the New Food Industry Documents Archive with a stellar lineup of speakers for our First Annual Symposium on Thursday, November 15th, 2018 at the UCSF Laurel Heights Auditorium.
+The UCSF Philip R. Lee Institute for Health Policy Studies and the UCSF Industry Documents Library are excited to announce the public launching of the New Food Industry Documents Archive.
+The event, held on November 15, 2018 featured stellar lineup of speakers.
+For details of the symposium and to view the presentations, visit: https://healthpolicy.ucsf.edu/ucsf-food-industry-documents-archive

 Keynote: “Food Politics 2018: Food Industry Influence on Nutrition Research” Marion Nestle,PhD., the Paulette Goddard Professor of Nutrition, Food Studies, and Public Health at New York University, Emerita, and author of the new book, Unsavory Truth: How Food Companies Skew the Science of What We Eat.